Amr Class

 The Advection_AmrLevel example is documented in detail here in the AMReX tutorial documentation.

-subdirectory contains source code that is specific to this example.
-Most notably is the AmrLevelAdv
+The Src subdirectory contains source code that is specific to this example.
+Most notably is the AmrLevelAdv class, which is derived from the base

-class, derived from the base
+AmrLevel class, and the LevelBldAdv class, derived from the base

-class as described above.
-The subdirectory Src/Src_K
+LevelBld class as described above.
+The subdirectory Src/Src_K contain GPU kernels.

-subdirectory contains two examples: SingleVortex
+The Exec subdirectory contains two examples: SingleVortex and

-.
+UniformVelocity.
 Each subdirectory contains problem-specific source code

 specifying the velocity fields used in this simulation

-for the 2-D and 3-D
+(face_velocity_2d_K.H and face_velocity_3d_K.H for the 2-D and 3-D

 problem, respectively).
 Build the code here by editing the GNUmakefile

-and running make
+and running make.

 The pseudocode for the main program is given below.